CoinFabrik/scout/docs/docs/detectors/32-dont-use-invoke-contract-v1.md

 ### Implementation

-TODO: Add link!
-The detector's implementation can be found at [this link].
+The detector's implementation can be found at [this link](https://github.com/CoinFabrik/scout/tree/main/detectors/dont-use-invoke-contract-v1).